pingcap/docs-dm/en/faq.md

 Currently, DM only supports decoding the standard version of MySQL or MariaDB binlog.
 It has not been tested for Alibaba Cloud RDS or other cloud databases.
 If you are confirmed that its binlog is in standard format, then it is supported.

-## Does the regular expression of the black and white list in the task configuration support `non-capturing (?!)`?
+## Does the regular expression of the block and allow list in the task configuration support `non-capturing (?!)`?

 Currently, DM does not support it and only supports the regular expressions of the Golang standard library.
 See regular expressions supported by Golang via [re2-syntax](https://github.com/google/re2/wiki/Syntax).